Radical Sharing & Universal Love Don’t Work

 Despite these natural statistical distribution laws, societies may collectively (governmentally) decide to move toward having minimum standards — a “social safety net” — under the entire human population of that society.

-Still, Social Safety Nets are not as extreme as “Radical Sharing,” which is a fulsome leveling out of all wealth.
+However, Social Safety Nets are not as extreme as “Radical Sharing,” which is a fulsome leveling out of all wealth.
+Co-Creators in Our Practice generally support Social Safety Nets.

 Some People Choose Radical Sharing